 - Turkish Van

-The way they rate cats is by averaging the top health insurer’s claims of each breed using the top 10 pet insurance companies, Assurance, ASPCA, Nationwide, Pet First, Pet Partners, Petplan, Pets Best, Trupanion, Embrace, and Healthy Paws.
+The way cats are rated is by averaging the top health insurer’s claims of each breed using top pet insurance companies.

 But, what if your pet is already sick?
 Well, many insurance companies will not cover a pre-existing illness.
 If you do find coverage for your sick pet, it will cost you a lot more than a healthy pet.

 Of course, if you have a pet you know that no matter what the cost, you want to make sure they live a long, and happy life.
 Whether your pet is a two-day old fish or a 15 year old dog, you can find health insurance somewhere.
 However, if your dog is older and already ill, health insurance will probably cost you more than you want to pay.
 If you are not sure, talk to your veterinary professional about it first.